-Dating in Portugal works no differently to how it does in other countries, in the sense that people generally meet their partners through friends, work, socialising and online dating.
+Dating in Portugal works no differently to how it does in other countries.
+People generally meet their partners through friends, work, socialising and online dating.

 As you become more comfortable with your new culture and begin to get to grips with the language, you’re sure to find being a solo expat in Portugal much easier.
-And while it’ll help at first to join groups and meet other like-minded people in the expat community, it’ll also serve you well to learn more about Portuguese customs to help you have a more rounded experience.
+While it’ll help at first to join groups and meet other like-minded expats, it’ll also serve you well to learn more about Portuguese customs to help you have a more rounded experience.

 Let’s start with the basics.
-When you first meet someone in Portugal, it’s best to both greet them (and indeed bid them farewell) with a handshake.
-Customs here vary between the sexes – once they’ve made an initial acquaintance, Portuguese men tend to embrace and pat each other on the back as a greeting, while women usually kiss both cheeks and only elect to shake hands in more formal situations.
+When you first meet someone in Portugal, it’s best to both greet them and bid them farewell with a handshake.
+Customs here vary between the sexes; once they’ve made an initial acquaintance, Portuguese men tend to embrace and pat each other on the back as a greeting. while women usually kiss both cheeks and only elect to shake hands in more formal situations.

-While Portuguese people aren’t as outwardly fashion conscious as some others – and don’t worry, you won’t need to wear your suit on a first date – it’s also not the place to wear ripped jeans or a t-shirt.
+While Portuguese people aren’t as outwardly fashion-conscious as some others, it’s also not the place to wear ripped jeans on a date.
 On dates, men usually choose to wear sports jackets or blazers and women opt for dresses or skirts and jackets.

-It’s important to be on time in Portugal and lateness is particularly frowned upon – so plan to arrive a little early for your date.
-And as for the age-old ‘cheque dance’ after a meal, men in Portugal tend to be very chivalrous on dates, so women may find their attempts to split the bill at the end of the night falling on deaf ears.
+It’s important to be on time in Portugal and lateness is particularly frowned upon; plan to arrive a little early for your date.
+And as for the age-old ‘cheque dance’ after a meal, men in Portugal tend to be very chivalrous on dates.
+Women may find their attempts to split the bill at the end of the night falling on deaf ears.

 Dating a Portuguese woman